Together, these values reflect our belief that feedback builds trust, trust enables growth, and growth benefits every child.

 Instead of saying that you love the school, take the time to explain why.

-Positive feedback is wonderful, but pointing out the areas for improvement is a tremendous gift to the school, because it enables learning and growth.
+Positive feedback is wonderful, but pointing out the areas for improvement is a greater gift to the school, because it enables learning and growth.

 It’s especially important to share details when providing less-positive feedback.
 Don't just say "this school is rubbish", explain why it's not a good fit for you.
 A problem can only be solved when it's properly communicated and understood.